☰

 Award Winner

-In its underlying theme, this biblically-based story presents life as a means for transformation when we entrust everything to God because our trust in God is what transforms us.
-To aid contemplation and spiritual growth, Four in the Garden is divided into short thematic chapters and free discussion questions are available at the back of the book and here.
+To facilitate contemplation and spiritual growth, Four in the Garden is divided into short thematic chapters and discussion questions are provided at the end of the book and on this website.

 “This book definitely inspired me to trust more fully in God.”